Darcylet/EcoMeter/README.md

 - Upon launching the application, follow the prompts to input your household's energy consumption data.
 - View detailed reports and recommendations in the dashboard.

-For further information or to report issues, please visit the [GitHub repository](https://github.com/Darcylet/EcoMeter).